 Make sure to get all sides.
 Let dry.
 Lightly sand and re-coat.

-This project served a need for us and ended up costing around $5.
+This wheel plant stand served a need for us and ended up costing around $5.
 Use what you have on hand, feel free to paint the stand if you'd rather have paint.
 You could even spray-paint it.
 Be creative.

 *If you have a larger scrap piece, feel free to make yours a bit larger.
 I think it could probably even look cuter if it overhung the planter a bit more than mine does, but work with what you have.
 Have fun!